NachoPal/DChallenge/README.md

 In `localhost:8080/open-challenges`.
 Once you are logged, click your challenge's **PARTICIPATE** button. **Scan the QR code** and again, uPort mobile app will ask for confirmation.
 Once the transaction is confirmed, you will be redirected to **YOURS** section (the challenge will disappear from **OPEN CHALLENGES**).
 Number of participants and jackpot will be updated.

 ### US-05
 In `localhost:8080/your-open-challenges`.
 Click your **challenge Title**, you will be redirected to the challenge view `localhost:8080/challenge/:id`, being `:id` the **id** of your challenge.
 Wait until the challenge change to ONGOING state.
 Click the **SUBMIT** button.
-A modal will pop up, **ACCEPT** the CODE, select the video named `video.mp4` you can find in the repository's root folder and **SEND** it to IPFS.
+A modal will pop up, **ACCEPT** the CODE, select the video named `video_firfox.ogv` (in firefox) or `video_chrome.mp4` (in chrome) you can find in the repository's root folder and **SEND** it to IPFS.
 Once the video is uploaded, click **SUBMIT**.
 Scan the QR code and approve the transaction in uPort.
 Once the transaction is confirmed, your video will be included in the view and the number of submissions updated.

 ### US-06
 In `localhost:8080/challenge/:id`.
 After submission, wait until the submission period ends and challenge state change to CLOSED, then the page will be refreshed automatically, and if the Oraclize transaction has not been yet mined, you will see **CHOOSING WINNER...** in he **VIDEOS** section.
 Once Oraclize transaction is mined, and the challenge closed, you will see who is the winner.